katerinanavab/javadocs/docs/unit09/notes901.md

 }
 ```

-Alternatively, we could say that a CoursePeriod  has a Course attribute inside it to hold the information about the Course.
-It is up to the programmer how to design these two classes depending on which type of association would be more useful in the program.
+Alternatively, we could say that a `CoursePeriod` **has-a** `Course` attribute inside it to hold the information about the course.
+> It is up to the programmer how to design these two classes depending on which type of association would be more useful in the program.

 ```java
 public class CoursePeriod {